LD4P/sinopia_acl/README.md

 $ docker-compose down
 ```

-Or to bundle the above commands (mimicking how integration tests are run in CI), you can invoke the integration tests via:
+Or if you just need to run the integration tests once (assuming you haven't already started up `docker-compose` services), you can do the following to spin up containers, run integration tests, and then spin containers down.
+(This is how integration tests are run in CI.)

 ```shell
 $ docker-compose run integration